thesse1/webmethods-api-gateway-staging/README.md

 > Note: If the imported assets already exist on the target environment (i.e., assets with same IDs), they will be overwritten for the following asset types: APIs, policies, policy actions, applications, scope mappings, aliases, users, groups and teams.
 Any assets of any other types, like configuration items, will not be overwritten.

-Every pipeline will publish the following artifacts:
+Every deployment pipeline will publish the following artifacts:
 - BUILD_import: The API Gateway asset archive (ZIP file) containing the assets initially imported on the BUILD environment
 - BUILD_export_for_CONFIG, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT, PROD-EXT: The API Gateway asset archive (ZIP file) containing the assets exported from the BUILD environment (after manipulations)
 - CONFIG_import, DEV-INT_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, DEV-INT etc. These artifacts should be identical with BUILD_export_for_CONFIG, BUILD_export_for_DEV-INT etc.
 - test_results: The results of the Postman tests in junitReport.xml form

+The export pipeline will publish the following artifact:
+- CONFIG_export: The API Gateway asset archive (ZIP file) containing the assets exported from the CONFIG environment

 These artifacts will be stored by Azure DevOps for some time.
 They will enable auditing and bug fixing of pipeline builds.